BharatKasar/NumFun/README.md

         return reversed_number

     def converting_in_binary(self):
-        """This function returns a list of binary digits of a number taking input as list of digit of that number."""
-        binary_list = []
+        """This function returns binary digits of a number""" binary_list = []

         if self.num != 0: